 - Max waypoints per flight: maximal possible number of waypoints per KML file.
 If flight plan has more waypoints than specified value, it will be split into chunks.
 The default value is set to 99 according to DJI drones firmware.

 Reduce Overlap feature is made for analyzing excessive image sets to understand which images are useful and which are redundant.

 - Align photos using entire dataset and build rough mesh from the sparse cloud.

 Open Tools -> Reduce Overlap dialog.
 Specify preferred capturing distance (in meters) if your model is scaled.
 Descriptions for other available parameters are given in the Plan Mission dialog parameters overview.

 - Run processing.
 After it, all cameras not included in optimal subset will get disabled.

 Original dataset with excessive number of images - 2480 images, 6 h 50 min processing time:

 Automatically selected cameras sufficient for the quality model - 833 images, 1 h 59 min processing time:

-Successive runs of Optimize coverage step will remove some cameras each time.
-This is an expected behaviour conditioned by the current implementation of stop criterion (see Total quality threshold property in the description below).
+Successive runs of Reduce Overlap task will remove some cameras each time.
+This is an expected behaviour conditioned by the current implementation.